akerber47/akerber47.github.io/reading.md

 started this in July 2019, so lots of older content is lost.
 Maybe one day I'll sit down and think hard about what I've read in the past that's valuable.

+### 2020 February
+- Lonely Planet, *The Place To Be*
+- Shelley Peterman Schwarz, *Home Accessibility*
+- Emily Doskow and Marcia Stewart, *The Legal Answer Book for Families*
+- Ed Sherman and Susan Cameron, *Legal Essentials for California Couples*
+- Terry Pratchett, *Feet of Clay*
+- Confucius trans.
+Simon Leys, *The Annalects of Confucius*
+- Terry Pratchett, *Men at Arms*
+- Confucius trans.
+Thomas Cleary, *The Essential Confucius*

 ### 2020 January
 - Epicurus trans.
 Eugene O'Connor, *The Essential Epicurus*
 - Marcus Aurelius trans.
 Jacob Needleman and John P. Piazza,